voron434/styleru_py_week3/README.md

 # styleru_py_week3
 This is result of my work with vk.com api and bot from telegram.
+For bot I used example of echo bot from [here](https://github.com/python-telegram-bot/python-telegram-bot)
 # 1. get_py_posts #
 First script would find news posted in 24 hours from "run" moment about Python with no posts about helping someone or mabye shoes from python skin.
 After running result would be in file 'py_posts.json'.